01binary/zeroweb/src/articles/absolute-encoder-review.md

 ---
 ## why absolute encoders?

-High-torque servo motors like [Dynamixel Pro](https://www.robotis.us/dynamixel-p/) and BDLC motors like [Cubemars AK80](https://www.robotshop.com/products/cubemars-ak80-64kv80-bldc-motor-robot-w-integrated-encoder-driver) integrate a DC motor, absolute encoder, relative encoder, and a [PID](https://www.ni.com/en/shop/labview/pid-theory-explained.html) or [MIT](https://stuff.mit.edu/people/mitter/publications/3_theory_modal_INFO.pdf) controller into a single convenient package.
+High-torque servo motors like [Dynamixel Pro](https://www.robotis.us/dynamixel-p/) and BDLC motors like [Cubemars AK80](https://www.robotshop.com/products/cubemars-ak80-64kv80-bldc-motor-robot-w-integrated-encoder-driver) integrate a DC motor, absolute encoder, relative encoder, and a [PID](https://www.ni.com/en/shop/labview/pid-theory-explained.html) controller into a single convenient package.

-What if these products don't fit your price range or your application, or you would like to use a different motor/gearbox, or even [build one yourself](https://www.youtube.com/watch?v=GakFB8Tdd98)?
+What if these products don't fit your price range or your application, or you would like to use another motor/gearbox, or even [build one yourself](https://www.youtube.com/watch?v=GakFB8Tdd98)?

 Many DC motors have relative encoders built-in (for example [Duma Dynamics](https://www.robotshop.com/products/56rpm-right-angle-gear-motor-w-13ppr-hall-sensor-encoder) and [Yellow Jacket](https://www.servocity.com/5203-series-yellow-jacket-planetary-gear-motor-188-1-ratio-24mm-length-8mm-rex-shaft-30-rpm-3-3-5v-encoder/)).
 Relative encoders are easy to find for those that don't.